Thank You Teachers Who Care For Their Students3 min read

 By greeting them at the door.
 By asking how they’re really doing.
 By creating activities that have them interacting with others, pulling them out of isolation.

 You are having an impact in ways far more than you know.

-And so this holiday season as you might be limping towards the Break, know this.
+So know this.
 Let it sink in.
 Remind yourself of the powerful work being done in your classroom.
 Know that the impact of that work is sometimes hard to measure or even to realize.
 But I promise you, if you are caring for your students, and making your classroom a community for them, you are having an impact.

 And that’s why I think teaching is the greatest profession in the world.